ryan-d-williams/MMM-GoogleSheets/README.md

 ### Isn't it bad that Chrome says the project is "unsafe"?

 This is [default behavior](https://developers.google.com/sheets/api/quickstart/apps-script) for a Google Apps Script being deployed for the first time.
 If you are uncomfortable deploying it without seeing the code, see [this section](#google-apps-script-library) above

+## In the Wild

+Send me pictures of your Google Sheets module and I'll add them here

+## Bugs & Feature Requests

+If you find an issue or want a new feature, [add it as an issue](https://github.com/ryan-d-williams/MMM-GoogleSheets/issues) and I'll be happy to (try to) make it happen

 ## Attributions